Molinia caerulea 'Variegata'

 in groups of three or more.

-Muriel says: I tried to grow this plant in high shade (no
+Muriel says: I tried to grow this plant in high shade with

-sun).
+no direct sun.
 Barely survived.
 Moved it to full sun.
-Not good either.
+Not

 Description: cool season; clump forming